endtwist/inko/README.md

         (SELECT id FROM `auth_group` WHERE name='Live Chat Agent' LIMIT 1) );

+## Getting SSL working (`https`)

+Because `https` seems to be broken in Node.js when sending "large" files (> 10kb) to clients, if you want SSL, you will need to proxy it over another server.
+Included in `configs/` is the file `apache2-inko.conf`, which contains a very basic configuration for proxying through Apache2.

+To use this configuration, `Include` the conf file in your Apache configuration.
+    Include /path/to/inko/configs/apache2-inko.conf

+You will need to adjust the `SSLCertificateFile` and `SSLCertificateKeyFile` to point toward your SSL key and cert.
+Also, if you are not running Inko at `localhost:3000`, change the host:port pointers in the `ProxyPass` and `ProxyPassReverse` configuration items.

 ## Starting up

 There is a script in the root of this project named `inko` that allows you to quickly and easily boot up all server components.